Skip to main content

 πŸ€“ Tip: Use question categories for standard question sets like right-to-work checks or business-unit-specific profiles.

-Standard fields like phone number, address, country, and postcode transfer reliably.
+Standard fields like phone number, address, country, and postcode transfer reliably because they use predefined mappings.
+However, custom questions created in your career website typically fail to sync properly.

 Adding questions to categories